-If you made it to this page because you want to learn how to get rid of bed bugs in your car then you’ve come to the right place, because in this article we will look at the steps you need to take to rid your car of bed bugs.
+If you’ve come to this page, you probably want to learn how to get rid of bed bugs in your car.
+You’ve come to the right place!
+In this article, we’ll look at the steps you need to take to those bed bugs out of your car for good.

 Bed bugs are small, parasitic insects that belong to the Cimicidae family.
-With the ability to squeeze into just about every nook and cranny of your house, these insects with flattened bodies can wreck quite the havoc.
+These insects have flattened bodies that can squeeze into just about every nook and cranny of your house, which means they can wreck quite a lot of havoc.

-Some common hiding spots for bed bugs include cracks in walls, bed frames, inside the bed as well as your car.
-Yes, bed bugs can actually travel from that cracks in your house walls to your car!
+Some common hiding spots for bed bugs include cracks in walls as well as inside bed frames, the bed, and even your car.
+Yes, bed bugs can actually travel from those cracks in your house to your car!
 Scary!

-A single bed bug can cause terrible health effects such as skin rashes and other allergic symptoms.
-On top of that these parasitic insects can also reduce the selling value of your car.
+One single bed bug can cause terrible health effects such as skin rashes and other allergic reactions.
+On top of that, these parasitic insects can also reduce the resale value of your car.